Background

 Role and Duration

-I led our competitive analysis, user research, UI design, and usability testing and worked closely with our developer team and stakeholders on product strategy.
+I led our competitive analysis, user research, UI design, and usability testing.
+I also worked closely with developers and stakeholders on product strategy.

-We worked on this project part-time for close to a year.
+I worked on this, among many other projects, for close to a year.

 Competitive Analysis